Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.

 How high can Litecoin prices go?

 The highly volatile and unscripted nature of the crypto markets makes it hard to accurately predict the coin's next move or its price performance.
-The highest price prediction for 2021, however, comes from an interpretation of the LTC creator's tweet that expects the coin to tear above $6500.
+The highest price prediction for 2022, however, comes from Cryptocurrency Price Prediction and expects Litecoin to reach $444.

 eToro – Best Platform to Buy Litecoin